storytellerF/endpoint4k/.junie/guidelines.md

   - Ktor: For mutation APIs, set the request body with `setBody(body)` and specify content type when necessary (`ContentType.Application.Json`).
   - OkHttp: Mutation helpers serialize the body to JSON and set `application/json` automatically; you can still add headers via the provided `Request.Builder` lambda.

-## Verified Steps This Session
-- Executed the full `ktor` test suite: all tests passed.
-- Executed the `okhttp` test suite with MockWebServer: all tests passed.
+## Verification Notes
+This guideline doesn’t assert live test results.
+Use the Commands section to run the relevant module or full test suites locally/CI.

-If anything becomes outdated (Kotlin, Ktor, OkHttp, or serialization versions), update the version in the affected `build.gradle.kts` files and re-run `./gradlew.bat build` to validate.
+If anything becomes outdated (Kotlin, Ktor, OkHttp, http4k, or serialization versions), update the version in the affected `build.gradle.kts` files and re-run `./gradlew.bat build` to validate.

 ## Implementation Placement Policy